Clark County Housing Rehabilitation

 The Housing Rehabilitation Program provides financial assistance for home repairs to low- and moderate-income homeowners of single-family residences who live in Clark County and in the Woodland city limits.

 The Accessibility Program is for owners and tenants with physical challenges, who live in Clark County and need their homes modified for easier accessibility in and around their home.
 Projects may include ramps, bathtub, roll-in shower, doorways, door handles, grab bars, and raised toilets.

 The Emergency Home Repair Program is for owners who live in Clark County that have emergency health and safety repairs needed to their home, and for owners of mobile homes on leased land.
-Projects may include structural, plumbing, mechanical, and electrical repairs, with obvious signs of deterioration.
+Projects may include structural, plumbing, mechanical, and electrical repairs, when there are obvious signs of deterioration.
 The income qualifications are 60% of HUD area median.
 A maximum of $10,000 is available for repairs to eligible homeowners through a deferred payment loan with a zero percent (0%) interest rate.
 Owners of mobile homes on leased land may receive a maximum $10,000 grant for emergency repairs, if qualified

 The Housing Preservation Program contracts with Clark Public Utilities (CPU) to provide the Low-Income Home Energy Assistance Program (LIHEAP).
-This Program provides eligible customers with grants for energy assistance.
-Call the CPU customer service line, (360) 992-3000, (available 24 hours a day, seven days a week), for more information.
+This program provides eligible customers with grants for energy assistance.
+Call the CPU customer service line, 360.992.3000, (available 24 hours a day, seven days a week), for more information.
 Customers who qualify for LIHEAP may also be eligible to receive air conditioning or air purifying services.
 Funding is limited and is available from mid-October to late June.
 Customers who have gas, oil, or another heating source, should call their heating vendor to make payment arrangements until they have attended an Energy Assistance appointment.